aws-amplify/docs/js/storage.md

 ```

 If you setup your Cognito resources manually, the roles will need to be given permission to access the S3 bucket.

-An example policy:
+There are two roles created by Cognito an ```Auth_Role``` that creates user-level bucket access and ```Unauth_role``` that allows unauthenticaed and public access to resources.
+Attach the corresponding policies to each role for proper S3 access.
+Replace ```{enter bucket name}``` with the correct S3 bucket.

+Auth_role:
 ```
 {
     "Version": "2012-10-17",